tomaszbujnowicz/frontie/README.md

 ### Why don't you include everything from Bootstrap 4?

-It's a really great frontend framework for many projects but in some cases it might be just too large and complex.
+It's a really great front-end framework for many projects but in some cases it might be just too large and complex.
 I only took what I needed from it which is grid system and responsive breakpoints.
 If you need more stuff then you can easily import it.

 ## Copyright and license